Buddy Cianci, ex-con, runs for Providence mayor again

-NEW YORK Vincent "Buddy" Cianci served two terms as mayor of Providence, Rhode Island, before he did a stint in prison for racketeering.
+NEW YORK, Sept 9 Vincent "Buddy" Cianci served two terms as mayor of Providence, Rhode Island, before he did a stint in prison for racketeering.
 Now, he wants another shot at leading the corruption-stained city, where he remains loved by enough residents to put him on the ballot.

 Voters will pick a Democratic candidate for mayor in primary elections on Tuesday.
 The winner will face Cianci, who is running as an independent in November's general election.